Bringing Dharma to Earth:

 • Submit the online program evaluation form which will be emailed to registrants who have completed the program.

-A Certificate of Completion will then be emailed within ten days.
+A Certificate of Completion will then be emailed within two weeks.

 For more information about the awarding of continuing education units, visit our CE web page.